CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 ipv4/ipv6".

-grep debian.master/changelogif unsure. - Reproduced on
+grep debian.master/changelogif unsure. - reproduced on

-linux-image-7.0.0-14-generic_7.0.0-14.14_amd64.deb(Ubuntu kernel git, branchresolute, file checked 2026-04-27). - All architectures where
+linux-image-7.0.0-14-generic_7.0.0-14.14_amd64.deb(Ubuntu kernel git, branchresolute, file checked 2026-04-27). - all architectures where

 | Date | Event |